HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Discussion

 \section{Discussion}

-With \system, drivers perceived a higher valence when using the happy route compared to the fastest route, showing that choosing emotionally positive routes contributes to a driver's well-being.
+With \system, drivers perceived a higher valence when using the happy route than the fastest route, showing that choosing emotionally positive routes contributes to a driver's well-being.
 In the following, we discuss the implications of our results.